demisto/content/Packs/PAN-OS/Integrations/Panorama/Panorama_description.md

 ---
 ### Firewall: Configure the vsys
-- The vsys is located in the Firewall URL; e.g, https://<server>#device::<vsys>::device/setup
+- The vsys is located in the Firewall URL; e.g., https://<server>#device::<vsys>::device/setup

 ### Panorama: Configure a device group
 - Access the Panorama UI.
-- Go to Panorama --> Device Groups.
+- Go to **Panorama** > **Device Groups**.
 - Choose a device group name.

 ---
 ### Fetch Incidents
-Panorama integration now supports fetch incidents.
+The Panorama integration now supports fetch incidents.
-The incidents are fetched according to a number of deferent optional log type queries.
+The incidents are fetched according to a number of different optional log type queries.
 The log types are: **Traffic, Threat, URL, Data, Correlation, System, Wildfire, Decryption**.

 ##### Max incidents per fetch
 The max incidents per fetch parameter specifies the maximum number of incidents to fetch **per** Log Type Query.

 ##### Log Type
-The queries that will be included during the fetch are decided according to "Log Type" parameter (Multiple select dropdown).
+The queries that will be included during the fetch are decided according to the "Log Type" parameter (Multiple select dropdown).
 - Selecting "All" will use all the log type queries in the fetch.
 - To choose a specific set of queries, select their log types from the dropdown (make sure "All" option is unselected).